thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </ul>
 ```

-Of course, we would expect that `th:each` attribute to execute before the `th:text`
+We would expect that `th:each` attribute to execute before the `th:text` so that
-so that we get the results we want, but given the fact that the HTML or XML standards
+we get the results we want, but given the fact that the HTML/XML standards do
-do not give any kind of meaning to the order in which the attributes in a tag are
+not give any kind of meaning to the order in which the attributes in a tag are
-written, a _precedence_ mechanism has to be established in the attributes themselves
+written, a _precedence_ mechanism had to be established in the attributes
-in order to be sure that this will work as expected.
+themselves in order to be sure that this will work as expected.

 So, all Thymeleaf attributes define a numeric precedence, which establishes the
 order in which they are executed in the tag.
 This order is: